tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-sql-puzzle-how-many-uppercase.md

   - teaser

 ---
-In this week&#8217;s puzzle we are going to try to figure out how many uppercase, how many lowercase characters are in a column, we are also interested in how many are neither uppercase or lowercase
+In this week's puzzle we are going to try to figure out how many uppercase, how many lowercase characters are in a column, we are also interested in how many are neither uppercase or lowercase

 Here is the table and the data